invalidusernamecalled/automate-office-close/README.md

 + The script does not use KILL mechanism to close OFFICE, rather it uses COM protocol.
 + Disclaimer: Software is provided AS IS and WITHOUT WARRANTY or LIABILITY for the Authors (without even any implied warranty of merchantibility or usability)

+#### what each script does:-
++ `saver.ps1---->Tries to get a list of open windows, saves and closes (MS Word/Excel) using COM Object interactions`
++ `saver.ps1---->Saves the list to session_list_xxxx-xx-xx_xx-xx.txt in the format yyyy-MM-dd_HH-mm and marks it as hidden`
++ `session.manager.ps1----> Saves/Restores/Displays List of Sessions.
+Performs actions based on User interactions like executing Saver.ps1 script to save and close windows`

 ```
       |V|
    .::| |::.